|

 - FOIRTCHERN:

-Irish and Scottish form of English Vortigern,
+Irish form of English Vortigern,

 possibly meaning "high lord" or "overlord."
+In use by

 - FORBES:

-Scottish surname transferred to forename use, itself from the Gaelic element
+Scottish surname transferred to forename use, derived from the Gaelic word forba, meaning "district, field."

 - FRANG:

-Scottish/Gaelic form of Latin Franciscus,
+Scottish Gaelic form of Latin Franciscus,

-meaning "free."
+meaning "French."

 - FRANGAN:

-Pet form of Scottish/Gaelic Frang,
+Pet form of Scottish Gaelic Frang,

-meaning "free."
+meaning "French."

 - FRASER: